The women’s Tour of Flanders has been taking place since 2004 and takes place again on Sunday 7th April.

 Women’s Tour of Flanders 2019 Contenders

 2013 winner Marianne Vos has finished on the podium 4 times.
-She won the Trofeo Alfredo Binda this year but other than that she’s been flitting between the lower reaches of the top-10 and finishing just outside of it.
+She won the Trofeo Alfredo Binda this year.
+But other than that she’s been flitting between the lower reaches of the top-10 and finishing just outside of it.
 She’s always impossible to rule out.
-Her CCC-Live teammate Ashleigh Moolman can’t be ruled out either.
-She was 6th and 14th in the Italian races of Strade Bianche & Trofeo Alfredo Binda but hasn’t done as well in Belgian races so far in 2019, finishing in the 20s.
+You can’t rule out Ashleigh Moolman, her CCC-Live teammate Ashleigh Moolman.
+She was 6th and 14th in the Italian races of Strade Bianche & Trofeo Alfredo Binda.
+But hasn’t done as well in Belgian races so far in 2019, finishing in the 20s.

 Kirsten Wild has been on the Tour of Flanders podium 3 times but but has never won it.
 After a Winter spent riding the track, she’s come onto the road and won 2 of her 3 races so far.
 Always in with a shout when there’s a sprint finish, that’s what she’ll be hoping for.

-Ellen Van Dijk won this race in 2014 and has shown her 2019 form by winning Dwars Door Vlaanderen with a solo break this week.
-She was also 3rd in the flat Ronde van Drenthe race but between 15th and 20th in the two Omloop races earlier in the year.
+Ellen Van Dijk won this race in 2014.
+She showed her 2019 form by winning Dwars Door Vlaanderen with a solo break this week.
+Van Dijk was also 3rd in the flat Ronde van Drenthe race but between 15th and 20th in the two Omloop races earlier in the year.
 She should be good for a top-10 in her current form.

 Lotto’s Lotte Kopecky is in good form herself with 4 top-6 results in her last 5 races.
 A track rider with a decent sprint, if she can get over the Paterberg in touch with the lead group, she’ll be a contender.
 Coryn Rivera announced herself by winning the 2017 edition of the Tour of Flanders, out-sprinting her rivals.
 So far her 2019 classics season has been a bit iffy with 8th place in the Trofeo Alfredo Binda being her only solid result.
 Sofie De Vuyst doesn’t have an amazing record at the Tour of Flanders, only finishing a best of 16th.
 However her 2019 form merits her inclusion with a pair of 8th places at the Omloops and 6th in Dwars Door.
 With those sorts of results in very similar races, she’s a contender.

 Dane Cecile Uttrup Ludwig is more of a climber and would probably lose out in a big bunch sprint finish.
-She did well in the Italian races, finishing 5th at Strade Bianche and 3rd at the Trofeo Alfredo Binda but 54th in the Belgian sprint finish of Gent-Wevelgem.
+She did well in the Italian races, finishing 5th at Strade Bianche and 3rd at the Trofeo Alfredo Binda.
+However, 54th in the Belgian sprint finish of Gent-Wevelgem.
 She’s an outsider for a long break.
-Finally, Ale’s Chloe Hosking is a sprinter who may be in the mix if she makes it to the end in touch.
-She’s probably not in the best form though, finishing just outside the top 10 in the pan-flat races recently after a strong start to the season at home in Australia.
+Finally, Ale’s Chloe Hosking is a sprinter who may be in the mix if she makes it to the end.
+She’s probably not in the best form though.
+Finishing just outside the top 10 in flat races recently after a strong start to the season at home in Australia.

 Women’s Tour of Flanders 2019 Outsiders

-Virtu’s Anoushka Koster has a best in De Ronde of 39th but her form is there or thereabouts in the Spring races this year.
-A best of 16th at Omloop het Nieuwsblad and solid 20-30 place finishes are good – she may be sent up the road so Marta Bastianelli doesn’t have to work as hard behind.
+Virtu’s Anoushka Koster has a best in De Ronde of 39th.
+However her form is there or thereabouts in the Spring races this year.
+A best of 16th at Omloop het Nieuwsblad and solid 20-30 place finishes are good.
+She may be sent up the road so Marta Bastianelli doesn’t have to work as hard behind.
 WNT-Rotor’s similar card to play is Lara Vieceli, whose strong start to the season in Spain hasn’t transferred to the later Spring races yet.
 She’ll be looking to do something similar to Koster.

-Bigla’s Julie Leth has yet to break into the top-10 so far in 2019 but has 4 top-20 results in 5 races.
+Bigla’s Julie Leth has yet to break into the top-10 so far in 2019.
+She does have 4 top-20 results in 5 races.
 She’s knocking on the door on a much bigger result, especially if she’s up there and able to sprint.
 Alison Jackson started the season off well in Australia and has 4 recent top-25 finishes in European races.
-She sprinted well in Australia and if she keeps up that sort of form, she’s an outside shot at a top-10 finish.
+She sprinted well in Australia.
+If she keeps up that sort of form, she’s an outside shot at a top-10 finish.

 Women’s Tour of Flanders 2019 Prediction